VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--test-framework`

-Name of test framework's runner class to use while running tests
+Name of the test framework's runner class to use while running tests

 #### `--require-tests`